brief-ds/micrograd/README.md

 Each time the `forward()` is called (e.g. for minibatch evaluation), the lazily defined variables have to be fed values in the function signature.
 Otherwise, it will take all `nan` as value.
 The final result will likely be `nan` to signal missing values for some variables.

+If an expression has no lazy variables at all, `forward()` call is not necessary.
+Once defined, the expression is evaluated.

 ## Efficient operator dependency topology computation
 The operator dependency topology computation is only calculated once then cached, supposing the topology is static once a variable is defined.